Hyper-STTN: Hypergraph Augmented Spatial-Temporal Transformer Network for Trajectory Prediction: Background

 \subsection{Social Interaction Reasoning}

-Conventional sequence learning models, such as convolutional networks \cite{mohamed2020social} and recurrent networks \cite{alahi2016social,vaswani2017attention}, follow a hierarchical structure that processes information with a tedious and deep order.
-The lack of parallelization in traditional frameworks can potentially lead to the gradual disappearance or explosion of information after many layers of computations, especially when representing long-term dependencies.
-In contrast, transformer networks directly capture element-to-element correlations in parallel.
-This structure has led to significant advancements in sequence learning and pair-wise interaction representation, as demonstrated in \cite{vaswani2017attention}.
+Conventional sequence learning models, such as convolutional networks \cite{mohamed2020social, mohamed2022social} and recurrent networks \cite{alahi2016social, vemula2018social, salzmann2020trajectron++}, typically adopt hierarchical architectures that process information sequentially through network depth orderly.
+The lack of parallelization can potentially cause information to gradually vanish or explode across many layers of computation, particularly when capturing long-term dependencies.
+Conversely, transformer networks directly model element-to-element correlations in a fully parallel manner, leading to substantial improvements in sequence learning and pairwise interaction representation, as exemplified by \cite{vaswani2017attention}.

-More recently, some existing works \cite{yu2020spatio,yuan2021agentformer} have employed transformers to model pair-wise interactions across both spatial and temporal dimensions in trajectory prediction tasks.Given that agents' future trajectories are highly correlated with their self-spatial and temporal features, those methods have achieved improvements over the SOTA performance.
-However, despite the transformer's ability to highlight the importance of each pair of elements via the attention mechanism, they tend to overlook group-wise features for crowd correlation representation.
+More recently, some existing works \cite{yu2020spatio, yuan2021agentformer, mao2023leapfrog, fu2025moflow} have employed transformer architectures to encode pairwise interactions across both spatial and temporal dimensions in trajectory prediction tasks.
+Given that agents' future trajectories are strongly correlated with their self-spatial and temporal features, those methods have achieved improvements over the SOTA performance via the better latent HHI feature representation.
+Nevertheless, although transformers can emphasize the importance of each pair of elements through attention mechanisms, they still tend to overlook groupwise features that capture higher-order crowd correlations.